Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

 You can set the `PRIVATE_CONFIG` environment variable to the path to the `.ipc` socket file created by the private transaction manager.
-Use this method if you want to use an IPC socket for the connection, with default timeout values.
+Use this method if you want to use an IPC socket for the connection with default timeout values.

 ```bash
 export PRIVATE_CONFIG=path/to/tm.ipc